 3. Go on a dinner cruise

-Cruise along the Danube River at night whilst enjoying a Hungarian buffet, listening to live music and admiring the views.
+Cruise along the Danube River at night whilst enjoying a Hungarian buffet (including palacsinta, sweet or savoury crépes, and pörkölt, a meat stew) listening to live music and admiring the views.
 A highlight is the Chain Bridge, which is lit up by hundreds of lights after sunset.
-Also look out for the magnificent Hungarian Parliament building.
+Also look out for the magnificent Hungarian Parliament building, the biggest building in the country - which you can also take a guided tour of, when Parliament is not in session, every day from 8am.

 4. Listen to live music